Fuchs' problem for 2-groups: Introduction

 The purpose of this paper is to describe which finite 2-groups occur as the unit group of a finite ring.
 Throughout, all rings are associative and unital.
 For a ring $R$, $R^\times$ denotes the group of units of $R$.
 Given a group $G$, we say that $G$ is \textit{realizable} if there exists a ring $R$ such that $R^\times = G$.
 Determining whether a group or family of groups is realizable has come to be called \textit{Fuchs' problem} after L\'{a}szl\'{o} Fuchs, who posed the question of characterizing the groups that can occur as the group of units of a commutative ring \cite[Problem 72, p.\ 299]{Fuchs}.

 To date, no complete answer has been given to Fuchs' problem, although many partial answers or modifications have been produced.
 In \cite{Gilmer}, Gilmer determined all finite commutative rings $R$ such that $R^\times$ is cyclic; more recently, Dol\v{z}an \cite{DolzanNilpotent} characterized finite rings whose group of units is nilpotent (thus correcting an erroneous solution to this problem given in \cite[Cor.\ XXI.10]{McDonald}).
 All finite realizable groups of odd order were described by Ditor in \cite{Ditor}.
 In the past decade, Davis and Occhipinti determined all realizable finite simple groups \cite{DavisOcchSimple}, as well as all realizable alternating and symmetric groups \cite{DavisOcchAltSymm}.
-During the same time period, Chebolu and Lockridge solved Fuchs' problem for dihedral groups \cite{ChebLockDihedral}.
-Several other recent articles have investigated realizable groups in the traditional commutative setting \cite{ChebLockFields, ChebLockIndecomp, ChebLockHowMany, DelCorsoDvornFiniteGroups, DelCorsoDvornFuchs}.
+During the same time period, Chebolu and Lockridge solved Fuchs' problem for dihedral groups \cite{ChebLockDihedral} and recently began the study of the problem for $p$-groups \cite{ChebLockPGroup}.
+Several other recent articles have investigated realizable groups in the traditional commutative setting \cite{ChebLockFields, ChebLockIndecomp, ChebLockHowMany, DelCorso, DelCorsoDvornFiniteGroups, DelCorsoDvornFuchs}.

 A natural first generalization of Fuchs' original problem, further motivated by Dol\v{z}an's work \cite{DolzanNilpotent}, is to ask which nilpotent groups can be realized as the group of units of a finite ring.
 Given that a finite nilpotent group $G$ is the direct product of its Sylow subgroups, by the work of Ditor \cite{Ditor}, sufficient conditions for $G$ to be realizable can be obtained by studying which 2-groups are realizable as the group of units of a finite ring.
 This is the aim of the present paper.